Before we get stuck into the Explorer archetype, let’s have a quick word…

 It’s not so much the unfair distribution of genetics at play here (although that certainly helps) but there’s a real clarity to their message, to their brand.

 That curated yet somehow totally authentic vibe rarely comes naturally.
-In fact it’s usually the result of research, planning, tweaking and locking in boundaries for sticking to a set theme.
-A theme that draws their followers in with that special somethin’ somethin’ that has fans wanting more… and more.
+In fact, it’s usually the result of research, planning, tweaking, and locking in boundaries for sticking to a set theme.
+A theme that draws their followers in with that special somethin’ somethin’ that has fans wanting more…

-There are 12 different Brand Archetypes.
-Healer, Rebel, Alchemist, Innocent, Explorer, Everyman, Hero, Jester, Lover, Sage, Queen and Creator.
+There are 12 different Brand Archetypes: Explorer, Healer, Rebel, Alchemist, Innocent, Everyman, Hero, Jester, Lover, Sage, Queen and Creator, but today, it’s all about number one.

 LET’S TALK ABOUT THE EXPLORER ARCHETYPE… HERE’S HOW TO TELL IF THAT’S YOU.